clementjambon/clementjambon.github.io/content/about.md

 A `pdf` version of my resume is available [here](/resume.pdf).

 ## Education
+* **ETH, Zürich, Switzerland** - 2022 -- present
+    * Pursuing a Master of Science, graduating in Summer 2024
+    * Majoring in computer science and specializing in *Visual and Interactive Computing*
 * **École Polytechnique, Paris, France** - 2019 -- present
     * Pursuing a postgraduate engineering degree in one of France’s leading schools of science and engineering, to be conferred in 2023
     * Majoring in computer science and taking part in the advanced program *Image, Vision and Machine Learning*